PDLT-University-of-York/test-split-site/docs/ultra/html-objects.md

 !!!
 Warning

-    Do not add custom HTML using the **Add HTML** content option: site CSS is not applied and it can conflict with Ultra's own code.
-This option is only for embedding content from third-party tools.
+    The [Document HTML content block](../ultra/documents.md#block-html) is only for embedding content from third-party tools.
+Do not use it to add custom HTML.

 ## Request access